Probationary License Lawyer Philadelphia

-At the Law Offices of Greg Prosmushkin, P.C. you will find a Philadelphia traffic ticket attorney who understands how devastating it can be to lose your license.
-Every year, tens of thousands of people in Pennsylvania lose their driving privileges due to a DUI offense, unpaid traffic tickets or being caught driving with a suspended license.
+At The Law Offices of Greg Prosmushkin, P.C. you will find a Philadelphia Traffic Ticket Attorney who understands how devastating it can be to lose your license.
+Every year, several thousands of people in Pennsylvania lose their driving privileges due to a DUI Offense, unpaid traffic tickets or being caught Driving with a Suspended License.
 Many Philadelphia residents have had a suspended driver’s license for such a long period of time that they are not sure where to turn in order to get it restored.
 This is where one of our areas of practice is concentrated in.
 We help guide clients through the restoration process and ensure that the initial charges and sentences that caused their license to be revoked are handled.

 If you have had your driver’s license suspended or revoked, you may qualify for a probationary license.
 A probationary license allows those who have otherwise lost their driving privileges to operate a non-commercial vehicle between the hours of 6am and 7pm.
 The purpose of these privileges is to provide some degree of relief to Pennsylvania residents who have made mistakes in the past, but have completed a significant portion of their suspension period.
 A probationary license is not a right, but rather a kindness PennDOT may afford to you based on your particular circumstances and suspension/revocation period completed thus far.

 If you are interested in securing a probationary license, The Law Offices of Greg Prosmushkin, P.C. can help.
 We can advise you as to your status, assist you in applying for a probationary license, and, in the event, you would like to request additional hours beyond 6am-7pm, represent your interests in making requesting this exception from PennDOT.